-The NI PS-16 is warranted against defects in materials and workmanship for a period of one year from the date of shipment, as evidenced by receipts or other documentation.
+NI devices are warranted against defects in materials and workmanship for a period of one year from the invoice date, as evidenced by receipts or other documentation.
 National Instruments will, at its option, repair or replace equipment that proves to be defective during the warranty period.
 This warranty includes parts and labor.

-The media on which you receive National Instruments software are warranted not to fail to execute programming instructions, due to defects in materials and workmanship, for a period of 90 days from date of shipment, as evidenced by receipts or other documentation.
+The media on which you receive National Instruments software are warranted not to fail to execute programming instructions, due to defects in materials and workmanship, for a period of 90 days from the invoice date, as evidenced by receipts or other documentation.
 National Instruments will, at its option, repair or replace software media that do not execute programming instructions if National Instruments receives notice of such defects during the warranty period.
 National Instruments does not warrant that the operation of the software shall be uninterrupted or error free.